Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Introduction

-Figure \ref{fig:ICS_geometry}a illustrates the geometry of ICS.
+Figure \ref{fig:ICS_geometry}a shows a schematic illustration of the ICS geometry.
 An electron (green) with velocity $\vec{v}= \beta c \rm\hat{z}$ and normalized energy $\gamma = 1/\sqrt{1-\beta^2}$ interacts with a laser pulse (red) under an interaction angle $\theta_L$, w.r.t. the electron velocity.
-This angle is defined such that $\theta_L = \pi$ corresponds to a head-on collision.
-During the interaction, the electron starts to rapidly oscillate, radiating in the process (purple).
+This angle is defined in such a way that $\theta_L = \pi$ corresponds to a head-on collision.
+During the interaction, the electron oscillates rapidly and radiates in the process (purple).
 Due to the relativistic nature of the electron, the radiation becomes strongly blue shifted.
-The frequency up-shift is given by \cite{schaap2022photon}
+In the Thomson regime, the shifted frequency is given by \cite{schaap2022photon}

-Here, $\omega_\mathrm{x}$ and $\omega_L$ are the angular frequencies of the radiation and the laser pulse, respectively, and $\theta_\mathrm{x}$ is the angle of the outgoing radiation with respect to the electron velocity. \\
+Here, $\omega_\mathrm{x}$ and $\omega_L$ are the angular frequencies of the generated radiation and the laser pulse, respectively, and $\theta_\mathrm{x}$ is the angle of the outgoing radiation with respect to the electron velocity. \\